local-projects/ofxApp/ReadMe.md

 }
 ```

-As you can see in the JSON config bit above, each Content Source is identified with a contentID of your choosing; in the example above we have two content sources : "CooperHewitt" and "CWRU".
+As you can see in the JSON config bit above, each Content Source is identified with a contentID of your choosing; in the example above we have two content sources : "MuseumObjects" and "Artists".

 Each Content Source must have a few fields defined: